nautobot/nautobot-app-golden-config/docs/navigating-golden.md

 # Golden Configuration

-An navigation overview of the entire plugin.
+A navigation overview of the entire plugin.

 # Home